jrp2014/fptest/README.md

 This is done in two ways:

 * By interpreting the tests
-* By translating the tests into a Haskell Hnit test suite script that can just be run using runghc
+* By translating the tests into a Haskell HUnit test suite script that can just be run using `runhaskell`

-The IBM tests are contained in the `test_suite` directory, but you will want to get the latest version from the link above.
+The IBM test vectors are contained in the `test_suite` directory, but you will want to get the latest version from the link above.

 You will, most likely, want the binary tests unless you have a decimal machine.
 Only 32-bit float tests are provided (not 64-bit double ones).